nealcaren/CrisisOpportunity/markdown/social_organization.md

 favor of the Ford Motor Company.
-Dependent upon the masses for their livelihood, they fear that if the Ford Negroes espouse the union cause they will ultimately lose their jobs which would be a major disaster for Detroit.^[8.
-September 2, 1937.]
+Dependent upon the masses for their livelihood, they fear that if the Ford Negroes espouse the union cause they will ultimately lose their jobs which would be a major disaster for Detroit.^[September 2, 1937.]

-In St. Louis it was reported that only two preachers out of hundreds had taken any favorable interest in the unions. "... one reason advanced for the indifference or hostility of most of the Negro preachers to organized labor is that they are constantly begging small sums from various business concerns, and so feel indebted to them."^[9. *Ibid*., September 9, 1937.]
+In St. Louis it was reported that only two preachers out of hundreds had taken any favorable interest in the unions. "... one reason advanced for the indifference or hostility of most of the Negro preachers to organized labor is that they are constantly begging small sums from various business concerns, and so feel indebted to them."^[*Ibid*., September 9, 1937.]
 In Chester, Pennsylvania, "Rev. Barbour severely scored the 'better' Negroes for their reaction-ism and slave psychology.
 'They do not lift a finger,' he said, 'to protect the masses of their people.
-They have the utmost contempt for the masses.' "^[10. *Ibid*., August 12, 1937.]
+They have the utmost contempt for the masses.' "^[*Ibid*., August 12, 1937.]
 The situation was no different in Indianapolis, Indiana, "The attitude of the rest of the leading Negroes allegedly runs from indifference to hostility."